Blooms for Bees

 A Citizen Science Project to Promote and Improve Gardening for Bumblebees

 Royal Horticultural Society, Bumblebee Conservation Trust and Garden Organic

-Blooms for Bees aims to promote bee-friendly gardening and encourage citizen scientists from across the UK to explore the presence and floral preferences of bumblebees in their gardens and allotments in order to improve planting recommendations.
+Blooms for Bees promotes bee-friendly gardening and encourages citizen scientists from across the UK to explore the presence and floral preferences of bumblebees in their gardens and allotments in order to improve planting recommendations.
 The project created a range of high-quality digital outputs including an app, seven videos and a website, as well as planting displays at Ryton Organic Gardens and RHS Garden Wisley.

 Falk S, Foster G, Comont R, Conroy J, Bostock H, Salisbury A, Kilbey D, Bennett J & Smith, B. (2019) Evaluating the ability of citizen scientists to identify bumblebee (Bombus) species.
-PLoS ONE 14(6): e0218614. https://doi.org/10.1371/journal.pone.0218614
+PLoS ONE 14(6): e0218614